github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 </tr>
 </table>

+For more information, see "[Workflow syntax for {% data variables.product.prodname_actions %}](/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on)."

-### Docker Images
+### Docker images

-Both GitLab and {% data variables.product.prodname_actions %} support running steps inside of a Docker image.
-In GitLab, docker images are defined with a `image` key while in GitHub Actions, the same can be done with a `container` key.
+Both GitLab CI/CD and {% data variables.product.prodname_actions %} support running jobs in a Docker image.
+In GitLab CI/CD, Docker images are defined with a `image` key, while in {% data variables.product.prodname_actions %} it is done with the `container` key.

 Below is an example of the syntax for each system:

 <table class="d-block">
 <tr>
 <th>
-GitLab
+GitLab CI/CD
 </th>
 <th>
 {% data variables.product.prodname_actions %}